 The Company neglected to file its Reports of Foreign Bank and Financial Accounts ("FBAR") for 2011 and 2012 as required by the Bank Secrecy Act.
 The Company's failure to file an FBAR when required may result in civil penalties, criminal penalties or both.
 The Company could be subject to penalties up to the greater of \$100,000 per year or 50% of the amount in the account at the time of the violation.
-On July 24, 2014, the Company filed the delinquent returns.
-As of June 30, 2014, the Company has not recorded an accrual related to this contingency as it has not been assessed a penalty and because management believes that the Company did not willfully fail to file FBAR and it has retained records of account, therefore, the Company may not be subject a significant penalty.
+The Company intends to remediate its delinquent filings using a voluntary disclosure process.
+As of March 31, 2014, the Company has not recorded an accrual related to this contingency as it has not been assessed a penalty and because management believes that the Company did not willfully fail to file FBAR and it has retained records of account, therefore, the Company may not be subject a significant penalty.